PhlDng/MenuToShoppingList/README.md

  ###### Configuration of bot:
  The config.py file contains the requiered keys and passwords to run the bot.
  It should contain a Bot-Token for the Telegram-Bot, which can be created with the Bot-Father.
-For more information follow [this link] (https://core.telegram.org/bots).
+For more information follow [this link](https://core.telegram.org/bots).
  In addition, the bot needs credentials of an SMTP-server to be able to send e-mails.
 The following should be added to the config.py file:
   - username
   - password